 Grab a Meal or Coffee at a local Restaurant

-The exception is Bergsson Mathus that opens at 7am.
+The exception is Bergsson Mathus which opens at 7 am.

 This quaint eatery has great coffee and a wonderful array of small plate choices.

-I say small plates, but for me the servings were large and enough to really fill you up!
+I say small plates, but for me, the servings were large and enough to fill you up!
+(READ OUR FULL REVIEW)

 Bergsson Mathus is right off Vonarstræti so while there you might as well take some time to walk around and check out some street art.